GRID seeks to provide shareholders with an attractive and sustainable dividend over the long term, alongside the prospect of capital growth.

 A cost-effective solution to the intermittency of renewable energy is energy storage to address supply-demand imbalances on the national grid, in real time.

-The investment team has constructed a diversified portfolio of operational utility-scale ESS projects.
-Each one can generate multiple revenue streams to allow the fund to deliver on its return objectives.
+The investment team have constructed a diversified portfolio of operational utility-scale BESS projects.
+Each project can generate multiple revenue streams to allow GRID to deliver on its return objectives.

-Investors can access the fund through the stock exchange (ticker: GRID).
-The fund is listed on the Specialist Fund Segment of the London Stock Exchange which is aimed at knowledgeable, sophisticated and professional investors.
+The fund is listed on the Specialist Fund Segment (SFS) of the London Stock Exchange and can be accessed using the ticker GRID.